JBGruber/rollama/README.md

 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
 #> The sky appears blue because of a phenomenon called Rayleigh scattering, in
-#> which shorter wavelengths of light (like blue and violet) are scattered by tiny
+#> which shorter (blue) wavelengths of light are scattered more than longer (red)
-#> molecules of gases in the atmosphere more than longer wavelengths (like red and
+#> wavelengths by the tiny molecules of gases in the Earth's atmosphere.
-#> orange), giving the sky its blue color.
 ```

 With the output argument, we can specify the format of the response.